andycroll/andycroll.com/_posts/2021/2021-05-10-wrap-your-environment-variables-in-a-settings-object.md

 This is a style and organisation improvement that'll have the most impact on slightly larger projects.

 There is the encrypted credentials functionality built into versions of Rails after 5.2.
-The documentation on that Rails feature is [brief at best](https://guides.rubyonrails.org/security.html#environmental-security)and I've never got on with it.
+The documentation on that Rails feature is [brief at best](https://guides.rubyonrails.org/security.html#environmental-security) and I've never got on with it.
 If you mainly deploy to Heroku you might prefer to keep configuration in the environment as argued for in the [twelve-factor manifesto](https://12factor.net).

 There are also gems that provide similar wrappers around your `ENV`ironment, but I've never found one that had as clear and effective API as building your own configuration object.